 - Water entering the lake today will take about 650 years to reach the lake’s outlet

 Lake Tahoe can be differentiated into two zones: deep-water and nearshore.
 Monitoring data indicate a decline in the water quality of both zones.
 Between 1968 and 1997, deep-water clarity declined by approximately 30%, from 100 to 64 feet.
-Since then, clarity has improved somewhat, to 73 feet in 2015.
+Since then, clarity has stabilized somewhat, to an average of 67.3 feet between 2015-2019.
 The nearshore environment has experienced degraded conditions due to proliferation of algae and other aquatic invasive plants and animals, particularly in urbanized areas.

 The decline in Lake Tahoe's water clarity is a result of fine sediment particles and phytoplankton (algae).
 Fine sediment particles are the most dominant pollutant contributing to the impairment of the lake's deep water transparency, accounting for roughly two-thirds of the lake's impairment.
 Inorganic fine sediment particles less than 16 micrometers (about 1/3 the diameter of a human hair) are the main pollutant that is degrading deep-water clarity.
 However, nutrients also play an important role, particularly with respect to the nearshore condition.